Exhibition: Now's Your Chance 2025

 Now's Your Chance Erica Baum, Mary Lum, Lee Mary Manning Lower Level September 5 - October 25, 2025

 There is a photograph taken from the inside of the gallery included in this exhibition.
-The photograph has been set into a dialogue with other images and a memento, thanks to their arrangement inside of a shared frame.
+The photograph has been set into a dialogue with other images and mementos, thanks to their arrangement inside of a shared frame.
 Lee Mary Manning took this 35mm photograph of the sidewalk without knowing it would end up here.
 This method of working is in turns diaristic, unprecious, and recursive.
 Things land in their right place, always after the fact.
 Their practice is also situational, keen to everyday phenomena as they unfold—setting oneself up for generative encounter and exchange.
 In Manning’s work, the vastness of the city and other landscapes meet with quieter, more private images.
 Scenes of connection, reverence, even tenderness.
 In another photograph here, there is a child ambling in a field.
 Through their stillness and singularity, moments resonate, where they otherwise might register mundane.

 Directives from the urban environment—both spatial and linguistic—shape the motion and structure of Mary Lum’s collages: Merge, turn, narrow, accelerate, descend, detour, exit, wait.

 Elsewhere in a collage, there is a printed iPhone snapshot of Manhattan’s trash waiting for collection, and a person walking toward 27th Avenue in Queens.
 This interplay between handmade mark, mass reproduction, and the photographic fragment resembles the disordered movement and psychical intake of the traveling city occupier.
 Comic book panels and their gutters serve to discharge this tension and contain it.
-WHOOSH, BAMF, BRROOM.
+WHOOSH, BOOM, BRROOM.
 These onomatopoeic words can be read and seen here as much as heard through the semiotic stew outside on the sidewalk.

 In another photograph in this exhibition, there is an illustration of a slender wrist, adorned with a golden bracelet and red-painted fingernails.
 Below it, anchored in a cautionary yellow strip, are the words NOW’S YOUR CHANCE.
 This is, in some ways, a found image—or rather, the ‘original’ printed source, reproduced and enlarged by a camera, was itself found.
 Erica Baum extracted this blow-in from her ever-expanding archive of mid-century craft and sewing magazines, which were originally manufactured to seduce the at-home-hobbyist with tutorials mobilizing the commodities at their disposal.
 Lesson plans in everything from cooking to crocheting, embroidering, knitting, stitching, sewing.
 DIY galore with just enough to educate, propagate desire, and sell.